 - Restrictions on workers' right to join the trade union of their choosing imposed by law (i.e. obligation to join a trade union of a certain level e.g. enterprise, industry and/or sector, regional and /or territorial national)

-- State employees may not leave their union (based on an exclusion clause whereby they lose their job if they leave the union).
+- Under the terms of Article 69 of Federal Law on Workers in the Service of the State, State employees may not leave their union (owing to an exclusion clause whereby they lose their job if they leave the union).
+Similarly, article 79 of the same law prohibits civil servants’ unions from joining labour unions or rural workers’ organisations.

 - Restrictions on the right to elect representatives and self-administer in full freedom